-Protests kick off for second day ahead of G20 summit
+Hamburg: G20 protesters attempt to disrupt summit

 Story highlights

+- Police say at least 111 officers were injured in clashes with protesters overnight

+- Protesters say they are trying to disrupt the summit by impeding access to the venue

-Hamburg, Germany (CNN)German police are attempting to prevent small groups of protesters from disrupting the G20 summit in Hamburg, hours before world leaders are set to meet.
+Hamburg, Germany (CNN)German police are trying to prevent small groups of mostly anti-capitalist protesters from disrupting the G20 summit in Hamburg, as world leaders including US President Donald Trump and Russian leader Vladimir Putin meet for talks.

-Officers dressed in riot gear intervened as protest groups tried to enter the red zone, the blocked-off area close to the summit venue, as other groups of people staged sit-ins across the city.
+Officers dressed in riot gear intervened as protest groups tried to enter the red zone -- the blocked-off area close to the summit venue -- while other small groups staged sit-ins across the city.

-Water cannon was deployed against protesters, who had come armed with umbrellas and rain gear, at one of the sit-ins.
+At one of the sit-ins, a little over a mile from the summit security zone, water cannon were deployed against protesters who had come armed with umbrellas and rain gear.
 Earlier, protest organizers told CNN they would try to storm police barricades around restricted areas.

 Members of the "Color The Red Zone" protest said they were trying to make it difficult for G20 participants to travel to the talks.

-"We are living in a democracy and the red zone is not a democracy," said Karl S, a student protester from Düsseldorf who declined to give his full name.
+"We are living in a democracy and the red zone is not a democracy," said Karl S, a student protester from Düsseldorf who declined to give CNN his full name.

 "I'm sure we can't stop all these leaders from meeting but if we can stop them from getting their food or catering shortly we've achieved something," he said.

-Christian, one of the protests organizers who also declined to give his surname, said the "point is to disturb the G20."

-"It's not right that a few countries get to decide what happens to the rest of the world at this summit," he said.
+Christian, one of the protest organizers who also declined to give his surname, said the "point is to disturb the G20," adding: "It's not right that a few countries get to decide what happens to the rest of the world at this summit."

-Nearby, video from the scene shows police dressed in riot gear aggressively pushing a group of protesters and journalists away from the scene.
+Video from nearby showed police dressed in riot gear aggressively pushing a group of protesters and journalists away from the scene.

 "This is what democracy looks like," protesters shouted amid the chaos.

-Protests in other parts of the city appeared to be getting violent as well.
+Hamburg police said one of their helicopters was targeted with a flare which only narrowly missed it.
+Two police vehicles carrying officers were also attacked, with paint thrown and windows smashed.
+Bottles and fireworks were flung, injuring some officers, police said.

+In addition, the tires of a Canadian delegation car were slashed, according to police.

+Police earlier asked the public to avoid the area near the Hamburg-Altona Railway Station, where authorities said people had set vehicles aflame and thrown Molotov cocktails.
 Smoke could be seen across the skyline from fires said to have been lit by protesters.

-Police have asked the public to avoid the area near the Hamburg-Altona Railway Station, where authorities said people had set vehicles aflame and thrown Molotov cocktails.

-The latest round of demonstrations, though unruly, are smaller and more dispersed than Thursday night's violence, during which dozens of police officers were hurt and water cannons deployed.
+The latest round of demonstrations, though unruly, are smaller and more dispersed than Thursday night's violence, during which at least 111 police officers were hurt, according to police.
+Water cannon were deployed to disperse protesters and 29 arrests were made.
+Police did not give the reasons for the arrests.

-During Friday morning's protests, small groups of people were pushed back as they tried to march down streets to be used by G20 delegates.

-Volunteers could be seen treating people with saline solution, possibly due to tear gas or pepper spray, and tending to other wounded.

-Security is tight in the city of 1.8 million, as leaders from around the world convene for the G20 meeting.
+Security is tight in the city of 1.8 million, as leaders from around the world convene for the G20 summit.

 The Group of 20, which includes 19 countries and the European Union, accounts for approximately 80% of global GDP.
 Around two-thirds of the world's population live in a G20 country.